-Get the 411 and reputation for each area that may interest you for different reasons.
+Get the 411 and reputation for these Copenhagen neighborhoods that may interest you for different reasons.

-The beauty of traveling in Copenhagen is that most landmarks are within walking (or biking) distance.
+The beauty of traveling in this alluring city is that most landmarks are within walking (or biking) distance.
 The neighborhoods are compact, unless you branch out to Greater Copenhagen regions.
-Below is a breakdown of districts that may interest you by reputation and must-see’s.
+Below is a breakdown of Copenhagen neighborhoods that may interest you by reputation and must-see’s.

 Reputation: Inner City, or downtown.

-411: Often referred to as Medieval City, this is a historical section of Copenhagen where you’ll see famous landmarks and royal palaces.
+411: Often referred to as Medieval City, this is one of the most historical Copenhagen neighborhoods where you’ll see famous landmarks and royal palaces.
 Did we mention, lots of shopping too? (wink)

 Reputation: Christian’s Harbor & Freetown Christiania.

 411: This area was filled with working class 300 years ago, but today it’s famous for beautiful and numerous canals.
 Freetown Christiania is located on the eastern part of this area, where you’ll definitely be stopping by to check out this fascinating anarchist culture.

 Don’t miss: Freetown Christiania and Lille Mølle windmill.